rtts/debian/README.md

 Let's return to the source and start with a minimal, vanilla Debian installation.
-Visit [Debian.org](https://www.debian.org/) and click Download, then write the image to a USB flash drive with:
+Visit [Debian.org](https://www.debian.org/) and click "Download", then write the image to a USB flash drive with:

     sudo dd if=debian-12.2.0-amd64-netinst.iso of=/dev/sdX

-Make sure you substitute `X` with the correct letter of your USB drive.
-If this is your first time installing GNU/Linux, you'll have to google for an alternative to `dd` for the operating system you're currently using.
-There are plenty, but none of them are as straightforward to use as the original `dd`.
-By the way, this is one of the main reasons I enjoy using GNU/Linux so much: for almost every imaginable task there is a suitable tool that does the job well.
-Also, all of these tools can easily be scripted, but we'll get to that later.
-For now, do your best to reboot your computer in such a way that you arrive at the following screen:
+Make sure you substitute `X` with the correct letter of your USB drive).
+Then, do your best to reboot your computer in such a way that you arrive at the following screen:

 ![Debian installer](https://raw.githubusercontent.com/rtts/debian/main/doc/debian.png)